Rokiis1/roadmap/test_case_design/1_level/1_test_case_design.md

 In some cases, the **codebase** itself becomes part of the test basis, especially when documentation is incomplete.
 Source code, configuration files, and API contracts can help identify expected inputs, outputs and constraints.

-Testing is also influenced by **risk analysis**.
+Testing is also influenced by risk analysis.
 Identified risks help prioritize what should be tested more thoroughly, especially in areas that may have higher impact on the system.
+The process of analyzing risks and deciding which areas to test first based on factors such as business impact, technical complexity and probability of failure will be explored in **Test Management Level 4**.

 For systems operating in regulated environments, **compliance standards** and **industry regulations** define additional rules that must be validated.
 These become part of the expected behavior and must be reflected in testing.